igaster/laravel-translate-eloquent/README.md

 * Eager loading is designed do reduce to a signle query the read operations when you are retrieving a model from the Database.
 It uses a JOIN statement and not two subsequent queries as opposed to Eloquent eager loading.
 One limitation of this implementation is that you can only request the translation of a signle field.
 * If your models have multiple keys that should be translated then all the subsequent read opperations will result to an extra query.

+## Performance considerations:

+Please notice that using a sinle Table for all trasnlations is not the optimal architecture when consindering database performance.
+Each translatino requires one query to the database.
+If performance is an issue you can check alternative implementations like [dimsav/laravel-translatable](https://github.com/dimsav/laravel-translatable)

 ## Handle Conflicts: